Open Season (2006 film): Plot

 In a small town called Timberline, a domesticated grizzly bear named Boog lives with his adoptive caretaker, a park ranger named Beth, who has raised him since he was a cub, and spends his days as the star attraction of the town's nature show.
-One day, hunting fanatic Shaw drives into Timberline with a one-antlered mule deer named Elliot tied to the hood of his truck.
+One day, hunting fanatic Shaw drives into Timberline with a one-antlered mule deer named Elliot tied to the hood of his truck, and is interviewed, despite denying that he intentionally ran over Elliot with his truck.
 After Beth confronts Shaw, Boog frees Elliot, who becomes convinced that they are friends, and that night, Elliot finds Boog sleeping in the garage and convinces him to sneak out, and the two end up raiding PuniMart, a local convenience store in town.
 Eventually, Elliot runs away while Boog is caught by Gordy, the town's sheriff and Beth's best friend, who returns Boog to Beth and tells her that Boog's feral instincts may be emerging and it may be time to release Boog into the wild.

-The next morning, Elliot is being chased by Shaw, and goes to Boog for help at the nature show.
+The next morning, Elliot is being pursued by Shaw, and goes to Boog for help at the nature show.
 Boog tries to get rid of him, but the audience mistakes him for attacking Elliot and goes into a panic.
-Beth tranquilizes them both just before Shaw fires his own gun, then flees before Gordy can arrest him, and taking Gordy's advice, Beth relocates Boog and Elliot into the Timberline National Forest two days before open season.
+Beth tranquilizes them both just before Shaw fires his own gun and then runs away before Gordy can arrest him, and, taking Gordy's advice, Beth relocates Boog and Elliot into the Timberline National Forest two days before open season.
 They are relocated above the waterfalls, where they will be legally safe from hunters.

-Boog is initially enraged to have lost his home, but lacking outdoor survival skills, he reluctantly takes Elliot as his guide to get him back home to reunite with Beth.
+Boog is initially outraged to have lost his home, but lacking outdoor survival skills, he reluctantly takes Elliot as his guide to get him back home to reunite with Beth.
 They encounter unwelcoming forest animals, including a Scottish-accented squirrel named McSquizzy and his gang of fellow acorn-throwing squirrels, beaver Reilly and his construction worker team, and Elliot's estranged herd, led by Ian, and Giselle, a doe that Elliot has a crush on.
 Eventually, Boog and Elliot start to bond after realizing they are both outcasts, and Boog considers letting Elliot stay with him when they get back home.